abuzarkhan1/LMS-Skool/README.md

-Skool is Learning Management Systen
+Skool is Learning Management Platform